Azure/azure-sdk-for-net/sdk/documenttranslation/Azure.AI.DocumentTranslation/README.md

 ### DocumentTranslationClient
 A `DocumentTranslationClient` is the primary interface for developers using the Document Translation client library.
 It provides both synchronous and asynchronous methods to perform the following operations:

- - Creating a translation job to translate documents in your source container(s) and write results to you target container(s).
+ - Creating a translation operation to translate documents in your source container(s) and write results to you target container(s).
- - Enumerating all past and current translation jobs.
+ - Enumerating all past and current translation operations.
  - Identifying supported glossary and document formats.

 ### Translation Input